benashman/pro-tip/README.md

 ## Notes

 - Had some trouble working with number formatters on the text field.
-Will keep trying to figure this out.
+Will keep trying to figure this out. (*Edit: it works now!*)

 ## Walkthrough